 Cookie Cake

-- Unsalted butter.
-Allow the butter to come to room temperature so it’s easiest to combine.
+- Unsalted butter: Let the butter come to room temperature so it’s easy to combine with other ingredients.

-- Egg.
-I used a large egg at room temperature.
-This helps it to bake evenly.
+- Egg: Use a large egg at room temperature to help the cake bake evenly.

-- Vanilla.
-Pure vanilla extract gives the cookie cake the best flavor.
-You can substitute a teaspoon almond extract for vanilla.
+- Vanilla: Pure vanilla extract gives the best flavor.
+You can substitute a teaspoon of almond extract for a fun twist.

 Frosting

-- Powdered sugar.
-Sift the powdered sugar to remove any lumps so the frosting will be smooth.
+- Powdered sugar: Sift the powdered sugar to remove any lumps, ensuring a smooth frosting.

-- Vanilla.
-You can use regular vanilla extract but if you want the icing to remain whiter, use clear vanilla.
+- Vanilla: Regular vanilla extract works, but use clear vanilla if you want the icing to stay bright white.

 Find the complete list of ingredients at the bottom of the page.